MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 **When the download is completed**: parse the data by creating appropriate data structures based on the above classes (each data-set record corresponds to an object of a class).

-The class  _CSVParser_  is used to read and parse the CSV file and to fill a vector of  _Pharmacy_  and one of  _Metadata_.
-Each row represents a  _Pharmacy_  and each field of columns represents a  _Metadata_.
+The class  _CSVParser_  is used to read and parse the CSV file and to fill a vector of  _Pharmacy and one of  _Metadata Each row represents a  _Pharmacy * and each field of columns represents a  _Metadata  *.
 A pharmacy is described by the following fields:

 -   id (CODICEIDENTIFICATIVOSITO)